Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Add world download
 - [x] Allow blocks to filter states visible to observers
 - [x] Add performance metric to debug panel (tps, stps, fps)
+- [x] User block placement/deletion/interaction should update blocks on canvas on next frame instead of logic tick
+- [x] Paused logical ticks should be remembered on reload and blocks should render on load